primadi/lokstra/docs/03-api-reference/07-helpers/cast.md

 # Cast Package

-The `cast` package provides type-safe conversion utilities with error handling for converting between Go types, especially useful when working with `any` (interface{}) values from JSON, maps, or dynamic data sources.
+The `cast` package provides type-safe conversion utilities with error handling for converting between Go types, especially useful when working with `any` (any) values from JSON, maps, or dynamic data sources.

 ## Table of Contents